kylerjohnston/muumu.us/_posts/2020-10-29-on-my-health.md

 [azathioprine](https://en.wikipedia.org/wiki/Azathioprine "Azathioprine -
 Wikipedia").

-The last the couple years, with the Remicade infusions, I've been mostly symptom free.
+The last couple years, with the Remicade infusions, I've been mostly symptom free.
 In July, after two years without any major flares and with no visible inflammation in my retinas or ocular nerves, my rheumatologist, ophthalmologist, and I decided to try tapering off the Remicade, lowering my dosage by a third,